jlewis92/DevToArticleRepo/markdown/dev/csharpCollections.md

 myCollection.Clear();
 ```

-While finding data in a list isn't as extensive as a list, there's still a lot of ways you can find data in a list:
+While finding data in a collection isn't as extensive as a list, there's still a lot of ways you can find data in a collection:

 ```csharp
 // index based